Create & View Content

 Introduction to the main elements of the user interface (UI) for editing dashboards and other views.

-Personalization is a feature in which view settings such as the state of filters are automatically saved and recalled for each non-administrator user viewing a dashboard, report, or another view.
+Personalization is a feature in which view settings such as the state of filters and parameters are automatically saved and recalled for each non-administrator user viewing a dashboard, report, or another view.

 A collection of design tips and miscellaneous how-tos for designing dashboards, reports, and other views in Dundas BI.

 Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.

 This article shows you how to add your own images to Dundas BI using simple drag-and-drop operations.

-You can embed dashboards and other views inside another view, and filter them from the top level.
+You can embed dashboards and other views inside another view, and also filter them from the top level.

 A slideshow lets you display multiple dashboards and other views in sequence automatically.